BrightChamps Logo

 What are the types of Bar Charts?

-• Horizontal Bar Charts — When data is represented via horizontal lines on graphs, these are called horizontal bar charts.
+Horizontal bar charts: When data is represented via horizontal lines on graphs, these are called horizontal bar charts.
 In this type of bar chart, we represent the categories on the x-axis and y-axis.
+The y-axis shows the representation of data horizontally.

-• Vertical Bar Charts — The commonly used bar charts where the data is represented vertically.
+Vertical bar charts: The commonly used bar charts where the data is represented vertically.
 The bars are drawn vertically on the x-axis.

-• Vertical (or Horizontal) Grouped Bar Charts — Also known as the clustered bar charts.
+Vertical (or Horizontal) grouped bar charts: Also known as the clustered bar charts.
 It represents discrete values for two or more categories that contain data.
 Each category is represented using different colors.

-• Vertical (or Horizontal) Stacked Bar Charts — Stacked bar charts or composite bar charts show the division of the whole bar chart into different parts.
-To easily identify the categories in graphs we use different colors and labels
+Vertical (or Horizontal) stacked bar charts: Stacked bar charts or composite bar charts show the division of the whole bar chart into different parts.
+To easily identify the categories in graphs, we use different colors and labels.

 Professor Greenline from BrightChamps